jstrieb/hackernews-button/README.md

 To solve this problem, this extension uses a data structure called a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) to protect your privacy.
-Bloom filters can be thought of as a super condensed way to represent the fingerprints of a long list of strings.
-In this way, you can download the Bloom filter once (with periodic updates), and check if it contains the current website's fingerprint without making requests over the Internet.
+Bloom filters can be thought of as a super condensed representation of the fingerprints of a long list of URLs.
+In this way, you can download the Bloom filter once (with periodic updates), and check if it contains the current website's URL fingerprint without making any requests over the Internet.

 If the current page has been on Hacker News, the extension lights up and becomes clickable.
 Clicking it retrieves a link to the best discussion for the